Phebos/movie-recommendation/README.md

 ### Installation

-You have to download the project, install the reauirements using pip install -r requirements.txt, and first execute the python script generate_reco as the file was too big to store using the command : python manage.py runscript -v2 generate_reco in the cinepolis repository.
+You have to download the project, install the requirements using pip install -r requirements.txt, and first execute the python script generate_reco as the file was too big to store using the command : python manage.py runscript -v2 generate_reco in the cinepolis repository.
 Then execute this code in the django-admin shell command :
 ```
 from django.core.management.utils import get_random_secret_key
 get_random_secret_key()